goodrichs/goodrichs.ruhoh.com/pages/christmas/2013/logan.md

 <img src="{{urls.media}}/images/xmas2013/logan_uncool.jpg"/>

-By the end of the year, Logan was truly become a master of his new craft.
+By the end of the year, Logan was truly becoming a master of his new craft.

 However, such gifts are not without a price.
 It seems the path to teenhood is strewn with perils.
 Logan seems to have be stricken by a Spell of Hormones, causing him to spin into wild fits over inconsequential events.
 Here is a transcript of once such fit:
 ***